golang/website/_content/blog/goroutine-leak-profiles.md

 of just sending a message over it.
-Since closing a channel is not a blocking operation, the `StateChanged` goroutine is then able to release the lock, which also unblocks the `monitor` goroutine, by allowing it acquire it, and then eventually return by picking the now unblocked `<-stop` case branch in the `select` statement.
+Since closing a channel is not a blocking operation, the `StateChanged` goroutine is then able to release the lock, in turn unblocking the `monitor` goroutine.
+The `monitor` goroutine may then terminate by picking the now unblocked `<-stop` case branch in the `select` statement.

 ## Implementation {#implementation}